 Virtual scavenger hunts, interactive theme park experiences, virtual “events” that could take place all around you..there are some really cool opportunities.

 What does this mean?
 You’ll have some serious wiggle room for thinking outside of the box.
-Imagine the puzzle or strategy games that could be played in an augmented reality.
+Imagine the puzzle or strategy games that could be played in augmented reality.
 Is real-life Yugioh a thing yet?

 Here’s an even better idea: Think beyond existing franchises.
 What are some original IP ideas that would rock in the augmented reality format?

-The world has seen attempts at virtual reality before.
+The world has seen attempts at the virtual reality before.
 It didn’t catch on.
 This time around, virtual reality looks like it’s here to stay.
 And it’s not just being used for entertainment!

 Science and Medicine fields are experimenting with VR as a way to teach paraplegics how to walk again.
 That’s insane.

 What does this mean?
 Right now VR is limited by a time cap (play too long and the nausea sets in).
 Another issue is spatial limitations.
 How do you explore the world without the help of a handheld controller and without bumping into everything in your physical space?